anabelaalvarez/tapjoypatternexercise/README.md

 build the application mvn clean install

+run the app mvn exec:java -Dexec.mainClass="com.tapjoy.patternexercise.PatternApplication"

+the app will be waiting to enter a filepath to process.
 There is a file with lines provided in the exercise 001_tapjoy_provided.txt (in src/test/resources).
-You can move to our favourite path and then use it into the app.
+You can move to our favourite path and then use it into the app or create a new one.

-run the app mvn exec:java -Dexec.mainClass="com.tapjoy.patternexercise.PatternApplication"

 IMPORTANT NOTE: